almereyda/awesome-starred/README.md

 - [InteractiveGraph](https://github.com/grapheco/InteractiveGraph) - InteractiveGraph provides a web-based interactive visualization and analysis framework for large graph data, which may come from a GSON file, or an online Neo4j graph database.
 InteractiveGraph also provides applications built on the framework: GraphNavigator, GraphExplorer and RelFinder.
 - [commuter](https://github.com/nteract/commuter) - 🚎 Notebook sharing hub
 - [semiotic](https://github.com/nteract/semiotic) - A data visualization framework combining React & D3
-- [hydrogen](https://github.com/nteract/hydrogen) - :atom: Run code interactively, inspect data, and plot.
-All the power of Jupyter kernels, inside your favorite text editor.
 - [cp-zen-frontend](https://github.com/CoderDojo/cp-zen-frontend) - Frontend code for the CoderDojo Community Platform (Zen)
 - [cp-zen-platform](https://github.com/CoderDojo/cp-zen-platform) - This is the API server and middleware repository of the CoderDojo Zen Community Platform project.
 - [d3-sankey-diagram](https://github.com/ricklupton/d3-sankey-diagram) - Sankey diagram for d3